thegreatgramblinham/i3wm-config/Programs/README.md

 ===
 This section will cover basic setup of prefered programs.

+These instructions are intended for, and have been tested on, Raspberry Pi OS - Lite (64bit).

 Git
 ===
-The ubiquitous SCM can be installed via Debian package:
+[Git](https://git-scm.com/), the ubiquitous SCM, can be installed via Debian package:
 ```
 sudo apt install git
 ```